X-DE1/xde_modpack/README.md

 # X-DE Modpack

-It adds different mods and i modified some of them to my liking.
+Add mods to fix all kinds of Minetest issues, such as not seeing what players are holding, moving your head, breaking furnaces or chests with things inside, etc. And I modify the optional mods to my liking.

 ## Installation